 Served as a soup or over rice, Cuban black beans make a delicious, nutritious, and budget friendly addition to the menu!
 This easy black beans recipe includes instructions for cooking on the stove top and making black beans in the Instant Pot.
 Serve as either a main dish, or a filling side dish recipe.

 Almost 9 years ago, when the Godfather and I were first married and living on our own, I decided to try and make the Godfather a Cuban meal to help with the homesickness.
 We’d just left the familiar comfort of South Florida behind for the first time in either of our lives!
 One problem though, I had no clue how to make black beans!
 And it would have been entirely unacceptable to just heat up a can of beans and call it good.

-The Godfather called his mother and asked her how to make black beans.
+So the Godfather called his mother and asked her how to make black beans.
 He wrote the recipe down on a little square of paper with yellow and red flowers.
 That little piece of paper, my mother-in-law’s recipe for black beans, has traveled across the country with us twice.
-It took me years to get it just right, mostly because I wasn’t ever very patient while the beans were cooking and usually pulled them off too early.
-So please have patience with this dish, it’s worth it.
+Tucked carefully in a recipe binder of printouts not often used, but too big to lose.
+So it’s safe until committed to memory.

-- 8 oz dry black beans
+- 16 oz dry black beans (see notes)

 - 1 medium green bell pepper, seeded and diced